spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/03-blog/02-connect-blockchain.md

 Read the comments in the code carefully to learn details about each line of code.

-To learn more about the `cosmosclient` package, see the Go [cosmosclient](https://pkg.go.dev/github.com/ignite/cli/ignite/pkg/cosmosclient) package documentation.
+To learn more about the `cosmosclient` package, see the Go [cosmosclient](https://pkg.go.dev/github.com/spellshape/cli/spellshape/pkg/cosmosclient) package documentation.
 Details are provided to learn how to use the `Client` type with `Options` and `KeyringBackend`.

 ## Run the blockchain and the client

-Make sure your blog blockchain is still running with `ignite chain serve`.
+Make sure your blog blockchain is still running with `spellshape chain serve`.

 Install dependencies for your `blogclient`: